BhaveshChauhan1993/capillary.hyper-sdk-documentation.github.io/README.md

 # Installation

-The easiest way to use Hydra SDK in your Android project is with [Maven](https://maven.apache.org/).
+The easiest way to use Hydra sdk in your Android project is with [Maven](https://maven.apache.org/).
 WebEngage Android SDK is hosted on `jcenter` Maven repository.

-Add dependencies of Hydra SDK in the `project/build.gradle` file.
+Add `mavenCentral()` in repositories of Hydra sdk in the `project/build.gradle` file.

 ```
  repositories {
      mavenCentral()
  }
  ```
- Add dependencies of Hydra SDK in the `app/build.gradle` file.
+ Add dependencies of Hydra sdk in the `app/build.gradle` file.

  ```
  dependencies {
      implementation("com.capillary:hydra-android-sdk:xxx")
  }
  ```